konordo/vanitythemedoc/docs/README.md

 # How to create Dynamic filters in the collection pages

 Vanity can show dynamic filters in the collection pages.
 These option will filter products that match the selected filter options.
-New filters can be created by editing any product and inserting a new tag with the following format:
+New filters can be created by editing any product and inserting a new tag with the following format: Filter Name, __TWO__ underscore characters, the Filter Option.

 > Filter Name\_\_Filter Option